-After your overnight stay, a physician who is board certified in Sleep Medicine will interpret the results, including the type and cause of your sleep condition.
+After your overnight stay, a board certified sleep disorder specialist will interpret the results, including the type and cause of your sleep condition.
 You will be evaluated for narcolepsy, obstructive sleep apnea, central sleep apnea, hypoxemia (low oxygen) and other sleep disorders.

 There are over 90 sleep disorders listed in the latest edition of the International Classification of Sleep Disorders (ICSD).
 Some common sleep disorders include:

 - Insomnia (inability to fall asleep and stay asleep)